lookingforcharlie/nextjs-starter-full/README.md

 ## npm i drizzle-zod

 - drizzle-zod allows you pass in the drizzle table and give you back a zod schema

+## Drizzle migrations .sql files

+- Every time, I changed schema or table, after drizzle-kit generate and migrate, it will generate a .sql file
+- Consolidate those .sql files down to a single file will be neat before deploy it to production
+- By consolidating, just delete the migrations folder, and generate and migrate again